kg86/satcomp/README.md

 For that reasons, we provide a Docker image.
 The starting point for that is the script `shell/docker/gen.sh`, which builds a Docker image, and runs the code inside a Docker container.
-On success, it puts a `plot.tar` file back onto the host machine.
+On success, it puts a `shell/docker/plot.tar` file back onto the host machine.
-This file contains LaTex code, which can generate plots for the aforementioned datasets.
+This file contains LaTex code with tikz/pgf instructions, which can generate plots for the aforementioned datasets.

 ## Build instructions